AntonErikssonCode/vibify/README.md

-# Vibify
+# Vibify Animator
-Vibify is a React research project with the goal of visualizing audio in 3D.
+Vibify Animator is a React research project with the goal of visualizing audio in 3D.
 Several approaches are being investigated such as real time audio extraction from raw audio as well as the implementation of the Spotify API and SDK.

 ## Features